 Today, Lesaffre Yeast remains owned by members of Louis Lesaffre’s family (the fifth generation to run the company) and continues to supply non-GMO yeast to artisan bakers throughout the world.

 “Yeast is a fragile, delicate, and unpredictable organism that’s not something we make—it’s something we grow, or rather cultivate,” says Lucien Lesaffre, owner and chairman of the board of directors at Lesaffre.
-“Without yeast, dough cannot rise and bread or tortillas will not have a soft, fluffy texture.”
+“Without yeast, dough cannot rise and bread will not have a soft, fluffy texture.”

 We toured Lesaffre’s U.S. facilities in Dothan, Alabama, and sat down with Plant Manager Dennis Barry to learn how they cultivate natural, non-GMO baker’s yeast with care and in a way that hasn’t essentially changed since the 19th century.

 “Yeast is a tiny single-cell fungus that measures no more than eight thousandths of a millimeter—it’s so small, yet so powerful,” Dennis says.

 Dennis starts with a pure yeast culture from France that’s specifically designed for the baked good it will need to make rise.
 “A small amount of pure yeast culture, just 2 milliliters, will go on to produce enough yeast to leaven more than 50 million loaves of bread,” Dennis adds.